RMcLeod79/magento2dev/README.md

 Make sure you are at least at Vagrant version 1.5 or the steps below may not work for you.

-Otherwise for UNIX and UNIX-like users just clone and go.
-Like this:

 ```
 $ git clone git@github.com:RMcLeod79/magento2dev.git
 ...